 Are there both male and female ants in a colony of workers?

 No. All worker ants are females.
-The only male ants are only present when mating occurs.
+The male ants are only present when mating occurs.
 They mate with the queens and die soon after mating.

 How do ants communicate?